MarkWarneke/markwarneke.github.io/_posts/2020-04-02-Super-AzureAd-Service-Principal.md

 time:
 ---

-have you ever tried to automate the creation of application registrations and service principal objects?
-In this blog post we are going to look into how we can automate the creation of AzureAD objects using, what I refer to as, a *Super Service Principal*.
-A super serivce principal will allow you to create other service principals.
+have you ever tried to automate the creation of an Azure application registration or service principal object?
+In this blog post we are going to explore how to automate the creation of AzureAD objects using a *Super Service Principal*.
+The serivce principal will be allowed you to create other service principals inside of Azure AD.

 # Introduction